-8.2.
+10.2.
 Using Print Composer

-Figure 8.1.: Print Composer 🛆
+Figure 10.1.: Print Composer Δ

 Opening the print composer provides you with a blank canvas to which you can add the current QGIS map canvas, legend, scalebar, images, basic shapes, arrows and text.
-Figure 8.1 shows the initial view of the print composer with an activated Snap to grid modus but before any elements are added.
+Figure 10.1 shows the initial view of the print composer with an activated Snap to grid mode but before any elements are added.
 The print composer provides two tabs:

-The General tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
+- The General tab allows you to set paper size, orientation, the print quality for the output file in dpi and to activate snapping to a grid of a defined resolution.
 Please note, the Snap to grid feature only works, if you define a grid resolution > 0.
 Furthermore you can also activate the Print as raster checkbox.
-This means all elements will be rastered before printing or saving as Postscript of PDF.

-- The Item tab displays the properties for the selected map element.
+This means all elements will be rastered before printing or saving as Postscript of PDF. - The Item tab displays the properties for the selected map element.
 Click the Select/Move item icon to select an element (e.g. legend, scalebar or label) on the canvas.
-Then click the Item tab and customize the settings for the selected element.
+Then click the Item tab and customize the settings for the selected element. - The Command history tab displays a history of all changes applied to the print composer layout.
+With a mouse click it is possible to undo and redo layout steps back and forth to a certain status.